 The lawsuit claims that Snapchat reasonably should have known that users would run the speed filter while driving and become distracted from the road as a result.
 In response, Snapchat claims a warning message in the app “actively discourage[s]” this form of misuse.

-A person, business or other party need not have been at the scene of a serious collision to be at least partly responsible.
-A personal injury attorney can investigate your crash and determine whom to hold responsible.
+A person, business, or another party need not have been at the scene of a serious collision to be at least partly responsible.
+A car accident lawyer in Los Angeles can investigate your crash and determine who to hold responsible.